ZIP Code™ Lookup - What are ZIP Codes & How To Find Them

 How to Read a ZIP Code

-After the first number in a ZIP Code is assigned, the USPS assigns the next two numbers according to a city.
-If a region has a main town or city, the USPS will often assign it the first ZIP Codes.
-After that, the ZIP Codes will proceed alphabetically
+Here is a ZIP Code example.
+After the first number in a ZIP Code is assigned based on the National Area, the USPS assigns the next two numbers according to a city.
+The USPS often assigns the first ZIP Code to a region's main town or city.
+After that, the ZIP Codes will proceed alphabetically.

-The first three digits of a ZIP Code together usually indicate the sectional center facility to which that ZIP Code belongs.
+The first three digits of a ZIP Code together usually indicate the central mail processing facility, also referred to as a sec center or sectional center facility to which that ZIP Code belongs.
 This facility is the mail sorting and distribution center for a zone or area.
 Some sectional center facilities have multiple three-digit codes assigned to them.
-For example, the Northern Virginia sectional center facility in Merrifield is assigned ZIP Codes beginning in 220, 221, 222, and 223
+For example, the Northern Virginia sectional center facility in Merrifield is assigned ZIP Codes beginning with 220, 221, 222, and 223.

-ZIP Codes are not drawn according to state boundaries.
+ZIP Codes aren't drawn according to state boundaries.
 In fact, since they are designed only to increase mailing efficiency, ZIP Codes can and do cross county and state boundaries.
 For example:

 You can see our instructions on how to find a county by ZIP Code.
-In cases where ZIP Codes cross county lines, Smarty (formerly SmartyStreets) displays the default county in the line labeled ‘County Name’ and include an additional line labeled as ‘Alternate Counties’
+In cases where ZIP Codes cross county lines, Smarty (formerly SmartyStreets) displays the default county in the line labeled ‘County Name’ and includes an additional line labeled ‘Alternate Counties.’

-In 1983, the USPS changed its ZIP Code system to include the new ZIP+4.
+In 1983, the USPS moved to the next generation of ZIP Codes and changed its system to include the new ZIP+4.
 A ZIP+4 Code uses the basic five-digit code plus four additional digits for a full 9-digit ZIP Code.
-The full ZIP Code identifies a small delivery segment such as a street, a city block, a group of apartments, or even an individual address that receives a high volume of mail.
+The full ZIP Code identifies a small mail delivery segment such as a street, a city block, a group of apartments, or even an individual street address that receives a high volume of mail.
 The ZIP+4 Code is not required and is usually calculated automatically when the mail is sorted and processed.
 ZIP+4 Codes look like this: